9 Components of an High-Performance Culture

 The setup of the physical environment of a workplace is a major contributing factor in employee productivity.
 An example is an Open architecture vs. cubical environment.
 Here is a comparison:

-Socialisation: With the growth of technology, chats, and emails, employees tend not to socialise when in cubicles hence the need for an open architecture to encourage people to talk.
+Socialization: With the growth of technology, chats, and emails, employees tend not to socialize when in cubicles hence the need for an open architecture to encourage people to talk.

 Privacy: Based on what task an employee is assigned, privacy may be needed especially for executives or senior managers.
 The open plan may not work best for the employee who is always on phone.
 It should be implemented on a per employee basis.